Before starting

 BR con Servicios

-To include a Service in the rule, you must enter the name of the Device and the name of the Service separated by a comma (,).
+To include a Service in the rule, you must enter the name of the Host and the name of the Service separated by a comma (,).

-Continuing with the previous example, on this occasion it is necessary to create a Business Process that will be composed of a single element, the Device with name HostOne
+Continuing with the previous example, on this occasion it is necessary to create a Business Process that will be composed of a single element, the Host with name HostOne

 .
 The status of the CPU Service”.
 The Business Rule will be as follows